The pieces I wore most that are helping me decide what to buy & what to skip in 2022

 Sometimes designer items end up costing less per wear when you’re using them everyday like a bag than a cheap dress you only wear once.

 For example a pair of designer shoes might be $900 but if you wear them 100x of the course of a few years that makes them only $9 per wear.
 Versus a pair you might spend $100 on and wear once or twice and be fed up of and they’ve cost you $50-100 per wear.

 I tend to go for pieces I know will get good CPW as clutter and waste drives me crazy.
 Unless it’s something I just absolutely love and don’t care about the cost per wear even if I only wear it once.

 “cost per wear” is a methodology of breaking down the initial upfront cost of a garment by how many times you’re actually going to wear it.Gentleman’s Gazette

 Follow for daily fashion & style news

-What were your best buys in 2021?
+What are your best buys?
 Share your best purchases with me on Instagram & tag me in your pics so I can see.